Back to all posts

 Harmony itself is good, I suppose, if it comes as a result of working through issues constantly and cycling through conflict.
 But if it comes only as a result of people holding back their opinions and honest concerns, then it’s a bad thing.

-First of all, there is a difference between interpersonal and ideological conflict.
-Interpersonal conflicts are really dangerous as they are directed at personality, which often means aggression.
-Unlike it, ideological conflicts are about ideas, and they can be the fire in which brilliant solutions are born.
-The problem is, these both types share the same features – they can both be emotionally loaded and full of frustration, so it’s quite easy to mistake one for another.
+Ideological conflicts, on the other hand, are about ideas - and they can be the fire in which brilliant solutions are born.
+The problem is, both types of conflicts can share some of the same features: they can both look emotionally loaded and full of frustration, so it’s quite easy to mistake one for another.

-The lack of conflict leads to artificial harmony, says the author, and adds that the irony of the situation is that while avoiding conflicts we only let the tension boil up, which eventually may result in a huge scandal.
 This is why it is more reasonable to have debates and let everyone express their thoughts and disagreements.
 This will prevent people from holding grudges and transforming professional frustrations into personal attacks.

 Suggestions for overcoming.
 The most important thing to overcome a conflict, says Lencioni, is to realize that it can actually be productive.
 Besides that, there are other methods that can be helpful: